Know Your Rights: Free Speech, Protests & Demonstrations

 Can public universities or college campuses restrict protests?

 You should be allowed to protest on the outdoor streets and plazas of public college and university campuses, subject to reasonable time, place, or manner restrictions.
 A public college cannot allow protests on one side of an issue but prohibit protests on the other side.
-But it may restrict speech activities that unduly interfere with classes.
-Learn more »
+It may restrict speech activities that unduly interfere with classes.

 Can my high school restrict my free-speech rights?